 Publics around the world broadly accept the premise that trade is good for their society.
-In the 27 nations surveyed more than eight-in-ten adults say growing trade and business ties with other countries is a good thing for their nation, with no major distinction between views in advanced economies and emerging markets.
+Across the 27 nations surveyed, a median of 85% say growing trade and business ties with other countries is a good thing for their nation, with no major distinction between views in advanced economies and emerging markets.
 This includes at least nine-in-ten adults in the Netherlands, Spain, Sweden, South Korea and Kenya.
 The least supportive are Argentine adults, and even among them more than half see trade as good.
 There has been a significant decline in Argentine belief that trade is good, down 18 percentage points since 2010.
 But in most countries pro-trade sentiment is largely unchanged.